Sometimes you’ll hear someone describe two things as being “isomorphic” to one another and I wanted to explain what that means.

 Two types,

-… such that the following two equations (which I will refer to as the “isomorphism laws”) are true:
+A, andB, are isomorphic if there exist two functions,forwardandbackwardof the following types:forward :: A -> B backward :: B -> A… such that the following two equations (which I will refer to as the “isomorphism laws”) are true:

-. backward = id forward . forward = id backward
+forward . backward = id backward . forward = id

-here is the identity function from Haskell’s Prelude,
+id here is the identity function from Haskell’s Prelude,

 defined like this: